 I’m also the founder of StopAfib.org, which has been the #1 arrhythmia website worldwide, and among the top heart disease sites alongside the websites of the American Heart Association, the British Heart Foundation, the American College of Cardiology, and the National Heart Foundation of Australia.

 StopAfib.org is devoted to increasing your knowledge about afib, helping you improve your quality of life if you’re living with it, and helping you avoid an afib-related stroke.
-I created Atrial Fibrillation Awareness Month (September), and worked with medical societies to get it officially declared as National Atrial Fibrillation Awareness Month by the US Senate.
-I participate in global coalitions focused on getting people diagnosed with afib so they can prevent strokes.

 I wasn’t always an afib expert, but I’ve always been a pioneer.

 In the early 1990s, I was an Internet pioneer at J.C.
 Penney Company, Inc., where I led the creation of one of the earliest corporate websites, as well as an intranet and supplier extranet.
 I also spoke at some of the earliest Internet events.
 I wrote two of the very first Intranet books (published by John Wiley & Sons), both of which were long-time best sellers (among the top-selling business books on Amazon), as well as a multiple-award-winning book, “A Woman’s Guide to Saving Her Own Life,” to share what I had learned.
-I was the executive in charge of the intranet at Dell, Inc. and a Strategic Thought Leader for our Global 500 high tech and automotive manufacturing customers at Cisco Systems.
+I was the executive in charge of the intranet at Dell Technologies, Inc. and a Strategic Thought Leader for Global 500 high tech and automotive manufacturing customers at Cisco Systems, Inc.

 In March 2003, after a flight, I experienced symptoms often related to heart attack in women, and was diagnosed with coronary artery blockage.
 I almost died during an interventional procedure to place a stent.
 About seven months later, after another flight, my heart skipped some beats and started racing.
 At the emergency room, they determined that I had blood clots and a close call with a stroke due to atrial fibrillation—which I’d never heard of.

 My doctors prescribed an anticoagulant (blood thinner) to prevent a stroke.
 I was never stable on the anticoagulant, ping-ponging from one extreme to the other, sometimes at risk for a clot and stroke and other times at risk for a bleed.
-In the summer of 2005, research showed that about one-fourth of those on this anticoagulant are not stable due to genetic reasons.
-I knew I could not continue to live with this nightmare of never being stable and always feeling like I was a stroke waiting to happen.
+In the summer of 2005, research showed that about one-fourth of those on this anticoagulant were not stable due to genetic reasons.
+I knew I couldn’t continue to live with this nightmare of never being stable and always feeling like I was a stroke waiting to happen.
 That’s when I discovered a new surgical procedure.

 With the freedom to go and do, without fear and anxiety, I got my life back.
 Now, it’s my life’s work to help other people living with afib to do the same.